Comments on "Unified neutrino mixing and approximate $\mu-\tau$ reflection symmetry" (Mod. Phys. Lett. A, 40 (2025) 26, 2550097 [arXiv:2502.18029 [hep-ph]]): The effective Majorana neutrino mass and the sum of the neutrino masses

 The relationship between the effective neutrino mass for neutrinoless double-$\beta$ decay, $|M_{ee}|$, and the predicted sum of the neutrino masses, $\sum m_i$ in the $M_{23}$ parameter space, derived from an approximate $\mu-\tau$ reflection-symmetric flavor neutrino mass matrix within a unified neutrino mixing framework, for both the normal ordering (NO) and inverted ordering (IO) neutrino mass hierarchies.
+For NO (left panel), the predicted $\sum m_i$ values lie mostly below the cosmological upper bounds.
+The $|M_{ee}|$ values are within the reach of next-generation experiments.
+Hence NO is clearly allowed.
+For IO (right panel), the predicted $\sum m_i$ values lie mostly below the cosmological upper bounds.
+A part $|M_{ee}|$ values (the down line in right panel) are within the reach of next-generation experiments.
+Hence IO is allowed.

-From Fig.1, we observe that the predicted $\sum m_i$ derived from the approximate ${\mu-\tau}$ reflection symmetric neutrino mass matrices $M_{23}$ for both NO and IO are allowed from the newest data\cite{azz}.
+From Fig.1, we observe that a small but non-zero allowed region remains.
+The latest oscillation data (NuFIT 6.1) slightly adjust the boundaries but do not alter this qualitative conclusion. i.e., the predicted $\sum m_i$ derived from the approximate $\mu-\tau$ reflection symmetric neutrino mass matrices $M_{23}$ for both NO and IO are allowed from the newest data\cite{azz}.